-Just as Long as Regular Ink Some people have raised concerns about vegan tattoo ink fading more rapidly that regular ink.
+Just as Long as Regular Ink Some people have raised concerns about vegan tattoo ink fading more rapidly than regular ink.
 However, this is a myth.
 Vegan ink lasts just as long as regular ink.
 The reason why tattoos fade is because they’re either exposed to the sun, or are in an area that requires frequent exfoliating, or the tattoos are applied with subpar ink.

 It is unavoidable that tattoos, both in color and black, will fade over time.
 Of course, the pattern on the skin can brighten, especially for colored tattoos.
 This process takes place on average 5-6 years after application.
 Sometimes the tattoos stay perfect for 10 years.
 The speed of fading of the pattern is related to the natural renewal of the skin.

-How quickly the tattoo will fade depends on the pigments used, the place of drawing, the type of skin.
+How quickly the tattoo will fade depends on the pigments used, the place of drawing, and the type of skin.
 For the longest time, their saturation is maintained by dark colors: black, blue, and also red and brown.
 Tattoos made in yellow, orange, and also any pale colors fade faster.
 Most tattoo inks will fade over time but never fade away completely.

 Depending on where your tattoos are located changes in your body such as weight gain, weight loss and muscle gain can affect the appearance of your tattoos.
 Tattoos on the hands, wrists, feet, ankles and back of the neck will be minimally affected by weight loss.